ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/create-a-loan-broker.md

 {% raw-partial file="/docs/_snippets/_lending-sav-disclaimer.md" /%}

-This tutorial shows you how to create a [loan broker](../concepts/lending-protocol.md) on the XRP Ledger.
+This tutorial shows you how to create a [LoanBroker](../reference/ledger-data/loanbroker.md) on the XRP Ledger using a private vault.
 A loan broker creates and manages loans, and also manages the first-loss capital for a connected single asset vault.

 This tutorial shows how to create a loan broker using a private vault.